1,000+ Opportunities

 147 establishes a process that clearly identifies severely disadvantaged areas and provides guidance for developing a new social service paradigm that systematically coordinates programs that address the critical needs of children and their families and for directing efforts to rebuild the basic infrastructure of the community.

-Based on current listing details, eligibility includes: Counties in Florida that do not currently have a Children's Initiative.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Counties in Florida that do not currently have a Children's Initiative designation and meet 'severely disadvantaged area' criteria per Florida Statute 409.147.
+Confirm the full requirements in the official notice before applying.